FixMyBerlin/radschnellverbindungen/README.md

         }
     ],
-    "variants": ["2a", "2b"], // List of the variants the segment is part of "length": 12100 // optional, implicit, MUST be calculated from geometry, in m }
+    "variants": ["2a", "2b"], // List of the variants the segment is part of "length": 12100 // implicit, MUST be calculated from geometry }
 ```

 The attribute `segment` would be the properties of the segment in a GeoJSON.

+The **`meta_id`** MUST correspond to the `general.id` in the MetaJSON.
+Therefore a direct relation between geometry and meta information is possible.

 ## See more